Skip to content

 • What do the arts tell us about our diverse society?

-Each project leads to an authentic outcome which motivates the children, such as a presentation to a critical audience who are in the real world of work.
+Each project leads to an authentic outcome, which motivates the children, such as a presentation to a critical audience who are in the real world of work.

 Discovering and Caring - History

-• Practical communication through: role play; hot seating and using artefacts.
+• Practical communication through: role play, hot seating and using artefacts.

 • Critical thinking.